Nuno-Dev/Nuno-Dev/README.md

 My name is Nuno Martins and I'm a passionate Software Developer and competitive programmer from Lisbon, Portugal.

+- 💻 Software Engineer @Unit4
-- 🎓 Currently studying Computer Science and Engineering at Instituto Superior Técnico
+- 🎓 Studying Computer Science and Engineering at Instituto Superior Técnico
 - 👨‍💻 Passionate about coding and applying concepts to the real world.

 ## Tools and Languages